coderdojobelfast/java/README.md

 You can get all you need to do the exercises from the Java room at home right here.
 It does require a bit of work, but all will be explained below...

-The basic idea is that you download [`setup.bat`](https://raw.githubusercontent.com/coderdojobelfast/java/master/setup.bat) file on to your PC's desktop, and run it.
+The basic idea is that you download the file `setup.bat` from [here](https://raw.githubusercontent.com/coderdojobelfast/java/master/setup.bat) on to your PC's desktop, and run it.
 (You will need to make a small change to it before you run it, see below.)
 When you run it, it takes care of downloading all you need from the Internet, and unpacking it for you.
 It will take a couple of minutes, and half way through it will prompt you 'Press any key to continue'.
 Just press the Enter key when it does.

 It creates the following files and folders on your desktop: